domaindrivendev/Swashbuckle.AspNetCore/README.md

 }
 ```

-_NOTE: To display the `operationId` of Operations in the SwaggerUI_

 ### List Operation Responses ###

 By default, Swashbuckle will generate a "200" response for each operation.
 If the action returns a response DTO, then this will be used to generate a "schema" for the response body.
 For example ...